akrherz/pyWWA/README.md

 key | value
 ------------- | -------------
-pywwa_lsr_url | URL Base for the LSR App pywwa_product_url | URL Base for simple text product viewer pywwa_river_url | URL Base for the River App
+pywwa_email_limit | Number of debug emails an individual ingestor is permitted to send within 60 minutes of time pywwa_lsr_url | URL Base for the LSR App pywwa_product_url | URL Base for simple text product viewer pywwa_river_url | URL Base for the River App